stonecharioteer/blog/_posts/2017-03-22-debroy-letter.md

 > If you want the full story, read this.

-He said, handing me a copy of an oddly bound book with curious symbols on the ocver.
+He said, handing me a copy of an oddly bound book with curious symbols on the cover.
 It said:

 > The Mahabharata 1: *Translated* by Bibek Debroy